Are pesticides harmful to humans and the environment?

 What are pesticides?

 Pesticides, frequently referred to as plant protection products, are a broad category of chemicals that are used to control, repel, or eliminate pests.
-Pesticides play a key role in modern agriculture, contributing to the increase in yields that has been achieved in recent decades for most major cereal, fruit and vegetable crops.
+Pesticides play a key role in modern agriculture, contributing to the increase in yields that have been achieved in recent decades for most major cereal, fruit and vegetable crops.
 The use of pesticides has also allowed growers to produce crops in otherwise unsuitable locations and to extend growing seasons while maintaining product quality.

 Which foods contain pesticides?